Be sure to check our calendar for more upcoming conferences and workshops!

 Research Civil Engineer (Research Associate)

 Summary: Deadline is ongoing until filled.
 Location: Stillwater, OK.
 The Develop a pilot program to monitor and inspect approximately five dams within the Stillwater Creek Watershed.
 Collect data to develop a cloud based database network that can be used to update and expand Windows Dam Analysis Modules (WinDAM) or to be used by other dam monitoring applications like DamWatch.
-Improve threshold settings within these applications for alerting field engineers, watershed sponsors, and/or emergency and storm water managers about auxiliary spillway releases impacting downstream infrastructure.
-Click here to apply.
+Learn more and apply below.

 Upcoming Conferences & Workshops